kylowxtt/kylowxtt.github.io/_posts/2023-10-29-my-new-post.md

 ## Fitness

 I also really enjoy working out quite a bit.
 I am currently on a 6 day PPL routine, and somewhat hovering between a cut and a bulk.
 I've been trying to further my muscle gains on this regard, but I definitely need to increase the amount of protein I intake.
 I am also slowly getting into the UFC / MMA, but not in a douchebro way I promise :skull:.
 But yeah, in that regard I am also really getting into the concept of Brazillian Jiu Jutsu, which I am slowly taking classes on with some of my friends.
-My goal is to be more understanding of how my body's mechanics can be utilised to generate raw power - I have always been athletic and played many sports since I was a kid, so I wish to learn how I can apply that to day to day issues, and also maintain the level of athleticism I have on hand.
+This year I really want to expand my competitive spirit - specifically my drive to achieve hard things for the sake of achieving hard things.
+I've been watching videos by and on professional athletes and the way they compartmentalise their goals and shoot for them with disregard to anything outside of said goal.

 ## Books